yonas44/NTA/README.md

 # 📖 Healthier_back-end <a name="about-project"></a>

-- This is an application that is going to help track users nutrition and consumptions, connect users with their nutritionist where they can get personal recipe recommendations and help track their progress and health conditions and more.
+- This is an application that's in development and once completed it is going to help track users nutritions and consumptions, connect users with their nutritionist and helping them get personal recipe recommendations and provide progress tracking of their health and conditions and more awesome features.

 ## 🛠 Built With <a name="built-with"></a>